Ukraine sparks Russian funds selloff, but winners emerge

 Commodity investors who had been betting on higher prices for wheat worldwide were rewarded on Monday since Ukraine is a big exporter.
 Its troubles point to a potential disruption in its supply, which could raise prices.

-The $10.5 million Teucrium Wheat ETF (WEAT.P), which tracks wheat futures contracts, was up as much as 8.5 percent on Monday.
+The $10.5 million Teucrium Wheat ETF, which tracks wheat futures contracts, was up as much as 8.5 percent on Monday.
 The fund has benefited from expectations that it may be difficult to obtain the commodity in the future.

 Of course, investors who bet against Russia were also doing nicely while that market was selling off.
 The Direxion RUSS fund, which has roughly between $7 and $8 million in assets, usually trades about 50,000 shares a day, but was trading as many as 500,000 shares by early Monday, said Matt Hougan, president of analytics and publications at ETF.com.